Localization with non-Hermitian off-diagonal disorder: Discussion

-In order to unearth the nature of the system near $W_c$, we have done a careful finite-size scaling analysis via localization length, IPR, and the average spacing between the ground state and the first excited state energy.
-It has been found that for a particular system size $L$, after a certain disorder $W^*$, the system continuously transits from the delocalized to the localized state and this $W^*$ is proportional to $L^{1/\nu}$, where $\nu=0.63(1)$, and thus slightly different from the pure Anderson localization, for which $\nu=2/3$.
+{In order to unearth the nature of the system near $W_c$, we have done a careful finite-size scaling analysis via localization length, IPR, and the average spacing between the ground state and the first excited state energy.
+It has been found that for a particular system size $L$, after a certain disorder $W^*$, the system continuously transits from the delocalized to the localized state and this $W^*$ is proportional to $L^{1/\nu}$, where $\nu=0.65(1)$, and thus indicates the universality class of the pure Anderson localization, for which $\nu=2/3$.
 Similar to the Anderson localization, in the thermodynamic limit i.e., as $L \to \infty$, $W^* \equiv W_c \to 0$.
 As in the case of traditional Anderson localization here also we have found that the localization length for the ground state, $\xi_g^* \propto L$ at $W^*$, while it is $I_g^* \propto L^{-1}$ for IPR of the ground state and $\Delta E^*\propto L^{-2}$ for average level spacing $\Delta E$ between ground and first excited state.
+It is nevertheless non-trivial to expect a priori, before performing detailed analysis, that the same exponent controls localization length, IPR, and gap scaling also in this pseudo-Hermitian realization of off-diagonal disorder.
+We stress upon the fact that our work provides first numerical evidence for a non-Hermitian extension of the chiral universality class.To our knowledge, such a systematic scaling characterization has not been reported previously for one-dimensional off-diagonal disorder.}

+Finally, we would like to remark on the close connection to experimentally accessible circuit platforms that makes our results particularly timely and relevant.
+The Hamiltonian studied here can be naturally realized in electrical circuit networks, where the circuit Laplacian acts as an effective tight-binding Hamiltonian with tunable non-Hermitian couplings.
+Asymmetric and randomly distributed nearest-neighbor hoppings can be engineered using active circuit elements, while maintaining a uniform sign of the hopping products ensures a purely real spectrum, as required in our model.
+The localization proper1ties and spectral features discussed in this work can be directly probed through impedance or voltage-response measurements in such circuits, which have recently been used to realize non-Hermitian lattice models \cite{Zhang}.}